raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 * Open your LNDg website at https://raspibolt.local:8889 (replace raspibolt.local by your node's IP address if necessary)
 * Click on the "Advanced settings" link
 * Scroll down to the "Update Local Settings" section
-* Find the "GUI-NetLinks" option and paste the following value:
+* Find the "NET URL" option and paste the following value:
   *  if you use the [BTC RPC Explorer](../../bitcoin/btcrpcexplorer.md): `https://raspibolt.local:4000`
   *  if you prefer [Mempool](../bitcoin/mempool.md): `https://raspibolt.local:4081`